Pixel Code

 Knowledge Of Muqaddas Ardabili

 Muqaddas Ardabili was a tremendous Nobel scholar of his time.
 He was famous because of his great piety and good manners.
-However, during famines, He gave away all his food to the poor’s and left with very little food for himself.
+However, during famines, He gave away all his food to the poor and left with very little food for himself.

 However, he often received expensive shawls with which turbans were worn.
 When he wore turbans and came across poor people, He removed his turban, cut it into two pieces, and gave it to the poor.
 He repeated this act several times, and when he came home, he would often be left with a mere piece of cloth.
 People narrate that it was for this reason that he wore huge turbans.
+This presents a true example of men of knowledge.

 Knowledge Of Sheikh Jawaad Al Balaghi An-Najafi